pomerium/pomerium/docs/docs/upgrading.md

 ## Breaking

+### Unsupported platforms

+- With this release we now use an embedded [envoy](https://www.envoyproxy.io/) binary as our proxy server.
+Due to this change we now only build and support Linux and MacOS binaries with the AMD64 architecture.
+We plan on supporting more platforms and architectures in future releases.

 ### Tracing

 - Jaeger tracing support is no longer end-to-end in the proxy service.
 We recommend updating to the Zipkin provider for proper tracing support.
 Jaeger will continue to work but will not have coverage in the data plane.